 A family owned and developed homestead farm since 2001

 Greenlands Farm is a small, three generational sustainable homestead farm located in rural North Carolina in a spot known locally as Half Hell, but better known as Bolivia.
-The farm has two CSA (community-supported agriculture) seasons and a farm store on site filled with seasonal gourmet-to-go foods, small batch baked goods, ice cream, seasonal honey, jams & pickles, goat's milk soap, gifts and more.
-The farm store is a true reflection of farm life, stocking what is growing in the fields, baked in the farm kitchen, and selling products made and packaged on-site...the farm store changes weekly as the farm changes weekly.
+The farm is a true reflection of farm life: growing organic veggies in the fields, baking fresh in the farm kitchen, and selling products online that are made and packaged on-site.

-The farm store is open every Friday and Saturday and from April through December, on Saturdays, you can partake in a special treat at Helpers Of Our Farm's Educational Farm Animal Sanctuary.
+Currently, the farm store is open on Fridays and Saturdays and on Saturdays, you can partake in a special treat at Helpers Of Our Farm's Educational Farm Animal Sanctuary.
 HOOF is a nonprofit organization centered around education and providing a sanctuary for rescued, donated, and in-need farm animals.
 Their petting farm is open to visitors to learn, grow, and interact with the rescue animals at HOOF.
 Please check their facebook or twitter account for cancellations due to weather or unforeseen events.

 The farm also hosts a number of popular classes, farm to table events, community events, birthday parties, and farm tours throughout the year.
 Our goal is to create events that echo simpler times and give a glimpse in to life on the farm.
 Although the website does list events and happenings on the farm, the Facebook page stays updated better so please check there often to not miss out on our great events!